 Screening (Test) Who needs it?
 How often should I get it?
-Diabetes (high blood sugar) You may need a diabetes screening if: • you have high blood pressure • you have high cholesterol • you are overweight • you have a family history of diabetes At least every 3 years Hepatitis C You may need a hepatitis C screening if: you were born between 1945 and 1965 you ever used needles to do drugs or have snorted drugs you got a blood transfusion (you were given someone else's blood in the hospital) before 1992 One time If you use needles to shoot drugs, talk to your doctor about how often to get screened.
+Diabetes (high blood sugar) You may need a diabetes screening if: you have high blood pressure you have high cholesterol you are overweight you have a family history of diabetes or a history of gestational diabetes Additional risk factors include: you have given birth to a baby weighing over 9 pounds you are age 45 or older you are African American, Hispanic or Latino, American Indian, or Alaska Native.
+Some Pacific Islander and Asian American people also have a higher risk.
+At least every 3 years Hepatitis C You may need a hepatitis C screening if: you were born between 1945 and 1965 you are 18 years or older you ever used needles to do drugs or have snorted drugs you got a blood transfusion (you were given someone else's blood in the hospital) before 1992 you are pregnant One time If you use needles to shoot drugs, talk to your doctor about how often to get screened.
 HIV You may need an HIV test no matter what age you are.
 Talk to your doctor about getting an HIV test At routine check-ups Lung Cancer You may need a lung cancer screening if you are older than 55 and smoke, or you used to smoke.
 Ask your doctor Obesity (very overweight) All women need routine obesity screenings.
 At routine check-ups Osteoporosis (when your bones get weak) You may need an osteoporosis screening if: you are 65 or older. you are younger than 65 and at high risk for bone breaks.
-Talk to your doctor about your risk for bone breaks At routine check-ups Pap smear (test for cervical cancer) You may need a pap smear if you are 21-65 years old.
+Talk to your doctor about your risk for bone breaks Ask your Doctor Pap smear (test for cervical cancer) You may need a pap smear if you are 21-65 years old.
 If you are over 65 or have had a hysterectomy (your uterus taken out), talk with your doctor to see if you still need to get a pap smear.
-Most women need a pap smear every 3 years until age 65.
+Most women need a pap smear every 3 to 5 years until age 65.
 Some women need pap smears more or less often.
 Talk to your doctor about how often you need a pap smear.
-STIs (infections you can get from sex) You may need STI testing if you have sex.
-At routine check-ups
+STIs (infactions you can get from sex)